 During my rehabilitation period in Haywood Hospital between 25th September 2015 and my discharge on 4th November 2015 I accepted that the probability of my returning to anything like I used to be was most unlikely.
 I had the mindset that I was grateful I still had my daughter Olivia and my life partner Ruth with me - everything else was secondary to that.
 I never thought I could attain professional employment again, drive a car, go on holiday or take part in any of the multitude of normal undertakings in life.
-As I look back now, I find it astonishing that I could so comfortably accept that many of the positive elements in my life which I had worked hard in striving to achieve would never be attainable again.

 I have since learned that setting achieveable goals is a positive approach to recovery, but in all honesty I didn't set any.
-I very deliberately didn't consider my recovery as being returning to how I used to be, but was merely satisfied with the inch-by-inch progress beyond my initial severely limited physical and mental state.
+I consciously didn't consider my recovery as being returning to how I used to be, but was merely satisfied with the inch-by-inch progress beyond my initial severely limited physical and mental state.
 I was content that life would never be the same, and at no point did I feel upset or become depressed about this.
 Perhaps it was my very limited expectations which helped me never get miserable, nevermind depressed.

 Ruth has always lived by a maxim she calls PMA - Positive Mental Attitude, it's a fantastic approach to life and goes way beyond trauma.
 PMA applies to almost anything: not moaning about the rain or being stuck in a traffic jam.
-Is getting a little wet so bad, or being delayed by thirty minutes such a tragedy!
+Is getting a little wet so bad, or being delayed by thirty minutes such a tragedy?

 A neuro-psychologist advised me that about 40% of victims survive the severity of my RTC.
 The strangest aspect of my outcome, however, is the outrageous level of recovery I’ve made.
 I was advised that out of the survivor group, fewer than 1% make anything like the level of positive recovery I have.
 In a nutshell, this makes me feel very... lucky!
 It was expected I would die, the doctors asked my 85 year old mother if she’d be willing to donate my organs (she was).
 It was a week after my four week comatose period ended before I could speak as I had locked-in syndrome symptoms and I still couldn't breathe without assistance.
 A week further on I asked Ruth if she had come from Los Angeles and I had come from the moon (neither were true).